ajowi/ajowi.github.io/_drafts/2013-09-11-science-hackday-nairobi.md

 0.115789 0.170213 0.056738 0.127660 0.049645 0.042553 0.212121
 {%endhighlight%}

-Armed with [SciKit Learn](http://scikit-learn.org/stable/) and [NumPy](http://www.numpy.org/) and the above training data, we were ready start the standard machine learning procedure.
-Our algorithm of choice was the Decision Trees(DT) for supervised learning.
+With [SciKit Learn](http://scikit-learn.org/stable/), [NumPy](http://www.numpy.org/) and related tools and the above training data, off we started our machine learning process.
+We chose Decision Trees(DT) for supervised learning as our algorithm for training.
 This would help us create a model that predict the value of a target variable by learning simple decision rules.
 These rules are inferred from the training data features.
 For example, with our data were able to tell that a sentence is Swahili or English based on the letter occurances in that particular sentence.
 DTs have their share od advantages and disadvatages -- find our more at the [SciKit Learn DTs](http://scikit-learn.org/stable/modules/tree.html) page.

 Upon training we generated the below graph by plotting the letter occurrances in the different sets of our Swahili and English training datasets.